-We view school as a child's work and, therefore, expect that students will dress in a manner that is both safe, and appropriate.
+We view school as a child's work and, therefore, expect that students will dress in a manner that is both safe and appropriate.
 Students should wear comfortable, modest clothes that allow for active play and movement.

 Tennis shoes must be worn on physical education instruction days.
+If tennis shoes are not worn for physical education, an alternative, physical activity will be assigned to the student with their safety in mind.
 Tennis shoes must be of an athletic variety.
-Skateboard shoes are not considered athletic shoes.
+Additionally, boots, Hey Dudes, Crocs, sandals, and flip-flops may not be worn during times of physical activity.
+Students who choose to wear these types of shoes may be prohibited from participating in certain activities during recess.
+Students may not wear high-heeled shoes, "Heelies" (or other shoes with wheels - even with the wheels removed) at any time.

-Students may not wear high-heeled shoes, "Heelies" (or other shoes with wheels - even with the wheels removed), hats, gloves, sunglasses, or clothing/accessories with inappropriate language or pictures in school.
-Any jewelry or accessory that may interfere with learning or the learning environment is prohibited.
-We require that all students refrain from wearing "spaghetti strap" tops, halter tops, tops with necklines lower than the armpits or tops that do not cover the midriff as well as articles of clothing intended to be pajamas (except on special occasions such as pancake breakfast).
-In addition, all clothing must cover undergarments.
-In addition, shorts for all students should be of an appropriate length (at least mid-thigh).
+Hats, hoods, and sunglasses are prohibited from being worn inside the building.
+Hats, gloves, sunglasses, or clothing/accessories with inappropriate language or pictures are prohibited on campus.
+Any jewelry or accessories that may interfere with learning or the learning environment is also prohibited.

+We require that all students refrain from wearing "spaghetti strap" tops or any top with straps less than two inches wide, halter tops, tops with necklines lower than the armpits, or tops that do not cover the midriff as well as articles of clothing intended to be pajamas (except on special occasions such as pancake breakfast).
+In addition, all clothing must cover undergarments at all times during all ranges of movement and motion.
+Shorts, skirts, and dresses for all students should be of an appropriate length.
+Appropriate length is defined as being as long as or longer than the student's closed fist when holding arms directly at their sides.
+Also, shorts, skirts, and dresses must be longer than top garments and must be visible if and when wearing oversized tops.

 Clothing should be neat and in good repair so that each student displays a presentable appearance.
 Any clothing with excessive rips and/or tears should not be worn to school.
-In addition, body paint, hair dye, or other articles of clothing that can be interpreted to interfere with the learning environment will not be permitted.
+In addition, body paint or other articles of clothing that can be interpreted to interfere with the learning environment will not be permitted.

+In the event that a student violates the dress code policy, they will be required to wear school-provided clothing that meets the dress code policy.
+Parents will be notified of the dress code violation via email.